akshypalanisamy/Rock-Paper-Scissors/README.md

-# ScalaGame
+# Rock Paper Scissors
-This is an interactive text based rock, paper, scissors game written in Scala running on the terminal.
+This is an interactive text-based rock, paper, scissors game written in Scala running on the terminal.

 To play the game run the app using the following command: